Facebook was tracking your text message and phone call data. Now what? | ZDNet

 According to Facebook:

 Notice how they're talking about contacts, but not explicitly about your calling and texting history.
 If you follow their links, you're taken to a page that describes how to handle contacts for Messenger and the Facebook app.
-You must dive deeper still to find out how to turn off "Sync Your Call and Text History".
+You must dive deeper still to find out how to turn off "Sync Your Call and Text History."
 This can only be done from the app's Permissions page.

 To find out what Facebook has already collected from you, go to Facebook and create an archive.
 Take the following steps:

-Go to the top right of any Facebook page and select "Settings".
+Go to the top right of any Facebook page and select "Settings."
 Click "Download a copy of your Facebook data" at the bottom of general account settings.
-Then, click "Start My Archive".
+Then, click "Start My Archive."

 You'll need to confirm you want to do this.
 In a few minutes you'll get an email with a link to a zip file containing most of your Facebook information.